noryon/BARWidgets/BuildOrders/README.md

 Open the code and read the "WIDGET DESCRIPTION" thing right on the beginning of the code.
 You can also hover over the "DON'T PANIC" label while runing the widget in game.

 ### DISCLAIMERS

+This is a work in progress, and there know issues of build orders stoping for no aparent reason.

 This widget is meant for very specific cases, where you want to construct something even if its blocked.
 Just enabled it when you really need this functionality.